Interstate 17: History

 The existing interchange with Happy Valley Road in Phoenix was converted to a diverging diamond interchange (DDI).
 The project was finished in the fall of 2020.

 Due to increasing weekend traffic on I-17 between the Phoenix area and northern Arizona, primarily between Phoenix in the south, and Sedona, Flagstaff, and the Grand Canyon in the north, ADOT started plans to widen a 34 mi section of four-lane freeway between Anthem and the Sunset Point Rest Area in 2018.
 In 2021, the design was chosen, with a standard third general-purpose lane set to be added in both directions between Anthem and Black Canyon City, but due to the mountainous topography north of Black Canyon City to Sunset Point, two flex lanes will be added in a separate carriageway next to the existing southbound lanes.
 The lanes will be allocated depending on whichever direction has the most traffic, generally this will be northbound traffic from Monday through Saturday, and southbound traffic on Sundays.
 A combination of six different safety systems (vehicle arresting barriers, automated arm gates, concrete barriers, steel gates, dynamic messaging signs, and cameras) will control access to these lanes.
 Construction began in 2022 and in May 2025, the additional lanes from Anthem to Black Canyon City opened.
-The flex lanes are scheduled to be completed by the end of 2025.
+The flex lanes were completed in December of 2025.